madebymsi/madebymsi/README.md

   <li>super sensitive ppl dni dni dni dni</li>
   <li>id like my friends to be over 13 ok, unless set with boundaries</li>
 </ul>

-i think i might be dealing with complex ptsd, it messes with how my brain works and how i act sometimes. that includes my memory being kind of bad, so i might need reminders every now and then. sorry please be patient w me.

 ![image](https://github.com/user-attachments/assets/2178ac70-8ded-49a6-a5c9-66297795cc17)